LeoVeroSilva/TCCVerificacaoEPI/readme.md

 - Bytes: Blob of image bytes up to 5 MBs.
 Note that the maximum image size you can pass to DetectCustomLabels is 4MB.
 - Type: Base64-encoded binary data object
-- Lenth Constraints: Minimum length of 1.
+- Length Constraints: Minimum length of 1.
 Maximum length of 5242880.
 - Required: No

 ### Personal Protective Equipment (PPE)